yestyle/whispersystems.org/_posts/2015-01-19-a-curve-by-any-other-name.md

-From Weierstrauss to Montgomery to Edwards formats, these geometric objects that form the essential mathematical underpinnings of many modern crypto systems, are not defined by ellipses, and don't look at all like ellipses.
+From Weierstrauss to Montgomery to Edwards formats, these geometric objects that form the essential mathematical underpinnings of many modern crypto systems are not defined by ellipses, nor do they resemble ellipses.
 Not even for very stretchy definitions of an ellipse.
 There is no immediately obvious connection.
 So why do we call them that?